• Loading stock data...

 The Mountain West has taken a major step toward stability after a tumultuous two-week period in which the conference almost got picked apart.

 On Thursday, the seven remaining members of the Mountain West signed a written agreement, including financial incentives, to stay with the conference, a source confirmed to Front Office Sports.
-The agreement is not a formal grant of rights, but the conference hopes it will serve as an on-ramp to a grant of rights that runs through the 2031 season, or the end of the next College Football Playoff media deal.
-(Those seven members are: Air Force, Hawaii, UNLV, Wyoming, New Mexico, San Jose State, Nevada.)
+The agreement is not a formal grant of rights, but the schools have agreed to “execute” a grant of rights running from 2026 through the 2031 season, or the end of the next College Football Playoff media deal.
+Those seven members are: Air Force, Hawaii (partial member), UNLV, Wyoming, New Mexico, San Jose State, Nevada.

 The two-member Pac-12 and Mountain West have been at the center of the recent realignment shuffle, and have gone from potential marriage partners to rivals in less than a year.